astra-sim/astra-network-analytical-docs/installation/compile-analytical-network-simulator.md

 :::

 ### Compilation Target
-If you want to compile a specific analytical network simulator, you can pass `-DBUILDTARGET=<target>` option at line 3 when using CMake.
-Currently, target could be `congestion_unaware` or `congestion_aware`.
-Default option is `all`.
+If you want to compile a specific analytical network simulator, you can pass the `-DBUILDTARGET=<target>` option at line 3 when using CMake.
+Currently, the target could be `congestion_unaware` or `congestion_aware`.
+The default option is `all`.
 :::{code-block} console
 :lineno-start: 3
 $ cmake .. -DBUILDTARGET=congestion_unaware